How to Use Open Data in any Business

 A good example is Open Data for CRM lead enrichment:

-When a record is created in a Sales CRM, its good practice to look up all the information you have about that record, whether it be a person, a location, a property, company or even a government contract.
+When a record is created in a Sales CRM, it’s good practice to look up all the information you have about that record, whether it be a person, a location, a property, a company or even a government contract.
 The more your team know the better they can perform.

 By adding active API lookups for fresh open data about entities in your CRM you can maximise the impact of CRM, while keeping costs down and always having the very latest information at your fingertips.

 A great example we would love to see in the wild would be a CRM lookup which checks any leads names against a database of UK business directors, and when a match is found the CRM would flag the account if:

 - Which companies the person is a director of – and who are the directors of those companies

 - Which government contracts the company has won or lost